Key Takeaways

 Finally

-You don’t have to spend many hours inside a cold plunge to enjoy the benefits of cold exposure on your immune response.
+You don't have to spend many hours inside a home cold plunge system to enjoy the benefits of cold exposure on your immune response.
 Even brief cold plunging sessions can effectively alleviate symptoms of various illnesses and regulate your immune response.